Sticky, sweet-hot, and ready in minutes, this honey-sriracha-glazed salmon broils into charred edges and a glossy finish without much work.

 Leftover Strategy

 Store leftover salmon in an airtight container for up to 2 days.
-Flake it cold into rice bowls or salads, or reheat it gently over low heat with a splash of water so the glaze stays glossy.
+Serve it cold over rice or greens, or reheat gently in a low oven so it does not dry out.

 Make It Yours